dorkamotorka/ebpf-labs/labs/advanced-course/portable-ebpf-programs-46216e54/index.md

 ::details-box
 ---
-:summary: Explanation of the BTF output
+:summary: Detailed explanation of the BTF output
 ---
 Each numbered entry corresponds to a type definition: integers, arrays, structs, pointers, function prototypes, and so on.